beckaa/AnimalStreetCrossing/README.md

 Create your own new Branch which can later be merged.

+Dev Branch holds first merge versions.
+They may need debugging !!!!!
+If they are debugged they can be merged into main.

 ## Used Assets
 We used the following free assets from unity: